 Enjoying healthy snacks is always going to make you feel good.
 If you happen to be on a bit of a diet right now, then you need to have access to treats that are good for you.
-One of the best things that you can consider doing is making use of dehydrated fruit.
-Dehydrated fruits are both delicious and healthy, making them an optimal choice for any health-conscious individual.
+One of the best things that you can consider doing is making use of dehydrated peaches.
+These Dehydrated fruits are both delicious and healthy, making them an optimal choice for any health-conscious individual.

 One cup of dried peaches can be a very effective snack for you.
 If you have a bit of a sweet tooth, then this is going to be very appealing.
 You’ll be able to enjoy something sweet without having to worry about it being overly sugary.
 These dried peaches do have some calories but they can be figured into your diet routine as an occasional snack.
 Taking the time to dehydrate peaches will not be tough to do either.

 Let’s get started with dehydrating peaches in dehydrator.

 Learning to dehydrate fruits will not be overly difficult for you.
 Whether you want to dehydrate peaches or you are looking into other types of dehydrated fruits, it will pretty much be the same process.
 If you own a food dehydrator, then everything is going to be very simple.
 It is also possible to dehydrate fruit in your oven when you know what you are doing.
 Either way, this is a fun way to make delicious snacks.

 Blanching and Peeling the Peaches

 Before proceeding, you need to make sure that you blanch and peel your peaches properly.
 This is an important step for anyone who is looking to dehydrate peaches or to cook with them in any way.
 Grab a paring knife and cut a small “X” shape into the bottom of each peach.
 Once this is done, place them in boiling water for one minute.